• Recipes

 Does Fresh Pasta Cook Quicker Than Dried Pasta?

-Does fresh pasta cook quicker than dried pasta
+does fresh pasta cook quicker than dried pasta

 The thing about fresh pasta is that it's softer than dried, so you need less time to cook them through.
 How much?
 Well, for spaghetti, we recommend around two minutes in boiling water.